"

 2.5 Tertiary Prevention

-Tertiary prevention helps clients reduce the severity of disease and/or altered functioning, also referred to as “rehabilitation.”
-These interventions may include things like cardiac rehabilitation following a coronary artery bypass surgery, physical and occupational therapy following a stroke, or teaching about administration of insulin following a diagnosis of diabetes.
+Tertiary prevention helps clients reduce the severity of disease and/or altered functioning and is also referred to as “rehabilitation.”
+These interventions may include things such as cardiac rehabilitation following coronary artery bypass graft (CABG) surgery, physical and occupational therapy following a stroke, or teaching about administration of insulin following a diagnosis of diabetes.
 The goal of tertiary prevention is to reduce further disability, to maintain and optimize function, and to improve one’s quality of life.

 definition